b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

 The ride was satisfactory.

-Now, for the more complicated formulas, but first some helper functions.
+Now, before we go to more complicated formulas we'll write some helper functions.

 ```jl
 s = """